jake2184/Porftolio/hpce_c++_opencl/readme.md

 ==========================

 Submission for HPCE CW6, Julia Filter.
 Majority of work was completed on DoC graphic PCs, with a powerful NVIDIA Quadro 6000 GPU.
 Any comparisons of speed below are based on this.
 Considerations for hardware are described in Future Optimisations/Known Slow points.
-Apologies for the horrendous git history with "Push from home" commits.

 Work Split
 ----------